Russian 201st Military Base: Post-war

-Following post-war reductions, the division was reflagged as the 325th Rifle Brigade, but in 1948 was again reflagged as a 27th Mountain Rifle Division.
-This included receiving pack mountain 75mm guns for its artillery regiment that were of the 1905 model with their manufacturer's plate stating they were manufactured in St. Petersburg.
+Following post-war reductions, the division was reflagged as the 325th Rifle Brigade, but in 1948 was again reflagged as the 27th Mountain Rifle Division.
+It remained within 119th Rifle Corps through the corps' redesignation as 33rd Rifle Corps in 1955 and then 33rd Army Corps in 1957.
+As a mountain division, it included receiving pack mountain 75 mm guns for its artillery regiment that were of the 1905 model with their manufacturer's plate stating they were manufactured in St. Petersburg.
 In 1958, following post-Stalinist reforms, the division was reduced to the 451st Mountain Rifle Regiment, but in the next year it was reformed albeit as the 124th Motor Rifle Division (cadre, about fifteen per cent strong), including the 401st Tank Regiment.
 It reverted to the 201st Gatchina Motor Rifle Division in 1965.
-By this time the division's artillery regiment became the 998th Self Propelled Artillery Regiment Starokonstantinovsky.
-In 1960s the division also received the 1098th Anti-Aircraft Missile Regiment.
+From 1960 the division's artillery regiment was the 998th Artillery Regiment Starokonstantinovsky, which later became a self-propelled regiment.
+In the 1960s the division also received the 1098th Anti-Aircraft Missile Regiment.

-The first military parade in Stalinabad took place with the participation of the 201st Motor Rifle Division took place on 7 November 1945.
+The first military parade in Stalinabad took place with the participation of the 201st Rifle Division took place on 7 November 1945.

+In 1968 the 33rd Army Corps moved to Kemerovo in the Siberian Military District and thus the 201st MRD joined the 17th Army Corps with its headquarters at Dushanbe.